Discover the history of the Isle of Wight’s once extensive rail network

 Whilst it would have been ideal to have preserved the station’s rural idyll the requirements of a modern visitor attraction and the need to service and maintain the locomotives and carriages necessitated change.
 The old coal siding was reinstated at the same time as sidings connecting into the locomotive workshops; the old gasworks was purchased and now houses a small museum and store.
 A new shop was constructed on the site of the old tar pits and later volunteer accommodation was provided in a similarly designed building next door.

 At the south-western end of the station, new sidings have been laid to accommodate an ever increasing volume of wagons and rolling stock, much of which is used by our engineers to maintain the track and lineside.
 Behind the Shop-Museum complex a further workshop for carriage and wagon restoration was built.
-It was made possible by a grant from the Heritage lottery Fund and voluntary donation; Her Majesty The Queen opened the new workshop in 2004.
 This building is available to visit on most operating days and provides an up close insight into vehicle restoration.

-The section of line from Havenstreet to Wootton was constructed in 1873 but Wootton Station was not available for business when the line opened on Monday 20th December 1875, and was described by Inspecting Officer Col. Yolland as a “new road side station” when he visited on 11th March the following year.
+When the line opened in December 1875, Wootton station was described by Inspecting Officer Col. Yolland as a “new road side station”.
 It lacked amenities such as name boards, clock and conveniences….the situation was little improved by 1879!

-The platform was in a deep cutting alongside a three arch bridge carrying Beech Road,(later Station Road) over the line.
-This location was formally part of Quarrell’s Copse and is about a mile from Wootton village.
+The platform was in a deep cutting alongside a three arch bridge carrying Beech Road,(later Station Road) over the line, about a mile from Wootton village.
 In 1907, a station masters’ house was constructed high above the station and an arch of the bridge was bricked in to provide ladies toilets.
 A booking office was also later provided in this way.
 To the east of the bridge an access road was provided to a new 110ft siding which was worked from a ground frame.

-The station was closed ‘on and from’ Monday 21 September 1953, although occasional trains would stop to set down or pick up local staff members until the line closed.
-The difficult clay conditions at the station site led to constant maintenance and part of the old platform was cut back due to encroachment.
+The station was closed on Monday 21 September 1953, although occasional trains would stop to set down or pick up local staff members until the line closed.
+The difficult clay conditions at the station site required constant maintenance and part of the old platform was cut back due to encroachment.
 The line finally closed in February 1966 and lay dormant until 24th January 1971.

 The Railway is closed until further notice.
 We will reopen as soon as Government advice changes.
 Thank you for everyone’s ongoing support; we hope to see you all again soon.